 Barbara brings to the board over 25 years experience directing programs in housing, jobs development, and education, with a particular focus on urban communities.
 Also a member of MicroGrants’ Women’s Advisory Group she has been especially impressed by the high quality of MicroGrants’ partnerships and the support they provide grantees.
 This support not only informs MicroGrants’ “people” investments but also contributes to grantees’ success.
 “For the investors, risks are well-calculated and often rewarded, especially through the knowledge that the grantees have grown, developed, imagined and realized new possibilities of financial independence.”

-Neda is the Founding Executive Director of Project DIVA, a coaching and mentoring program for 6-12th grade girls in North Minneapolis.
-Neda has been working to empower young people to make informed academic, social, emotional, career, financial and health/wellness decisions since 2008.
-Her dedication and commitment to this mission have caused her to develop a powerful, ongoing program through Project DIVA that trains girls to realize their highest aspirations.
-Over the years Neda’s career has included being a licensed Youth Career Coach and Teen Outreach facilitator.
-Neda is also on the board of the Prodeo Academy.
-In 2018 Neda was awarded a Bush Fellowship grant for her outstanding work with Black female teens.
+Neda is the Founding Executive Director of Project DIVA, a coaching and mentoring organization for 3rd – 12th grade Black girls in the Twin Cities.
+Neda, and her committed team of community leaders, have been working to empower these girls to make informed academic, social, emotional, career, financial and health/wellness decisions since 2007.
+Her dedication and commitment to this mission has caused her to develop a powerful organization that guides Black girls to realize their highest aspirations.
+Over the years Neda’s career has included solidifying her presence as a certified Self-Discovery Coach.
+Neda has been on the MicroGrants board for the past two years and is also on the Alafia Foundation board.
+In 2018 Neda was awarded a Bush Fellowship grant for her outstanding work with Black girls in Minnesota.

-Mike is a Sr. VP and Portfolio Manager at Travelers.
+Mike is a retired Travelers Sr. VP and Portfolio Manager.
 He has extensive experience in the financial world.
-He Certified Financial Analyst and has a B.A. in accounting and economics from the University of St. Thomas and an M.B.A in finance from the University of Minnesota.
+He is a Chartered Financial Analyst and has a B.A. in accounting and economics from the University of St. Thomas and an M.B.A in finance from the University of Minnesota.